Property Tax Resources ยท Aransas County, Texas

 Aransas County stretches along the Gulf Coast near Rockport and Aransas Pass, drawing retirees, fishing industry workers, and coastal property owners who weathered Hurricane Harvey in 2017 only to face surging rebuild-era appraisals.
 With about 26,000 residents and total market value exceeding $6.8 billion, this is a county where property values are driven heavily by waterfront premiums โ and where the gap between CAD estimates and market reality can be wide.

 Protest rates have been climbing steadily, reaching over 10% of parcels in 2024.
-Of those who pursued informal appeals, 70% succeeded โ and 72% of those who went to the ARB also won reductions.
+In 2024, 70% of Aransas County protests resolved through the informal process received a value reduction โ and 72% of written ARB determinations also lowered values (Texas Comptroller, 2024 Appraisal District Operations Survey).
 The Aransas CAD offers online protest filing for most residential accounts.
 Use it.
 File before May 15, 2026.

 Official CAD site โ appraisal notices, exemption applications, and district contact information.